<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2238724&amp;fmt=gif">

 As with all marketing, it’s not always that your Facebook ads will perform the way you want them to and they may not be anywhere near achieving your business goals.
 The good news is, underperforming Facebook Ads can be fixed (or turned off) and the disappointing results can often be explained by a few common mistakes.

-One of the main reasons for an ad to underperform is usually related to the design of the ad, I.e. the images, graphics or video that you have used.
+One of the main reasons for an ad to underperform is usually related to the content of the ad, I.e. the images, graphics or video that you have used.
 The primary job of the creative is to capture peoples’ interest so think about the objective of the campaign and your audience when you review your design and ask yourself the following questions:

 • Will someone stop scrolling to view this image or video in their News Feed?